 People can get omega-3s from their diet.
 Oily fish is a good source of EPA and DHA.
 Few plant foods contain these types of omega-3, but algae oil is a suitable alternative for people with vegetarian or vegan diets.

 A person who opts for a fish oil supplement may benefit from taking it with a meal that contains fat.
-Some evidence suggests that doing so can increase absorption.

 Many people tolerate fish oil, and any side effects tend to be mild.
 The most common are: